facebook/zstd/contrib/linux-kernel/README.md

 | zstd 9    | 2.92              | 43 MB/s           | 406 MB/s            |
 | zstd 12   | 2.93              | 21 MB/s           | 408 MB/s            |
 | zstd 15   | 3.01              | 11 MB/s           | 354 MB/s            |

+## SquashFS

+* The patch is located in `squashfs.diff`
+* Additionally `fs/squashfs/zstd_wrapper.c` is provided as a source for convenience.
+* The patch has been tested on a 4.6 kernel, and it builds successfully on the 4.11 source tree.